 Interested in marrying the history Nevada was built on with a solid dose of outdoor adventure?
-Well then you, my friend, have just found your park: Dayton State Park, just about 30 minutes east of Nevada’s State Capital in Carson City.
+Well then you’ve just found your park, at Dayton State Park, just about 30 minutes east of Nevada’s State Capital in Carson City.
 It’s no secret that Nevada still very much depends on gold and silver mining production—in fact, it still secures its spot within the top five gold and silver producers in the entire world.
 And it all started right here in historic Dayton, and this state park has got the mining ruins to prove it.

-If it’s outdoor recreation you’re after, Dayton State Park is a great place to setup a campsite, fish from the Carson River, and enjoy a tasty BBQ with friends and family in the day use area.
+If it’s outdoor recreation you’re after, Dayton State Park is a great place to set up camp, fish from the Carson River, and enjoy a good barbeque with friends and family in the day use area.
 Paiute Indians, who used this section of the Carson River as a fishing camp before all the mining activity happened, once occupied the area.
-Be sure to snag your fishing permit before visiting, the river is raging and stocked with tons of fish!
+Be sure to snag your fishing permit before visiting—the river is raging and stocked with tons of fish.